EHRI/TeiEditions/README.md

 TeiEditions
 ===========

 An Omeka Classic plugin originally developed for the digital editions of the [European Holocaust Research Infrastructure](https://ehri-project.eu/).
 The plugin supports the editorial workflow which links document annotations to controlled vocabularies (EHRI, Geonames), EHRI archival descriptions and other resources.
+The plugin makes it possible to use documents encoded in the TEI P5 XML format to build a rich Omeka presentation.

 The plugin can be used together with the [EHRI Omeka Editions Theme](https://github.com/EHRI/ehri-editions-theme).

-An Omeka plugin containing various helpers for managing items derived from TEI.

 The plugin allows you to: